michi84o/AccessBattle/README.md

   - User Interface + Multiplayer finished: January 2018
   - Singleplayer: April 2018
   - Documentation: August 2018 (only if I see someone actually using this code)
+  - Sorry if this is taking so long.
+I have a full time job and not much free time.

 - Known Issues:
-  - Server has no user management yet.
-Any client is accepted, no passwords.
+  - v0.3a has no user management.
+Simple text file user management comes with versiom v0.4a
+  - Same user can login multiple times.
+Not sure if bug or feature.
   - It is currently not possible to leave a game
   - Game might screw up if one client disconnects
   - Rematch does not work sometimes